ktLearner/flutter_proj/README.md

-Sir i will add all the projects after making some changes and resolving issues here.
+i will add all the projects after making some changes and resolving issues here.